llou/html-calendar/README.rst

 with the option ``no_month_class``.
 And the classes for formatting the headers and the table using the options ``th_classes`` and ``table_classes``.

-I also support North American calendar with the option ``caltype`` putting its value to 1.
+It also supports North American calendar with the option ``caltype`` putting its value to 1.

 .. code-block::